mrkkrp/markkarpov.com/about.md

 [tutorials][tutorials].
 In the beginning of 2018 I joined Tweag, and soon moved to France.

-I enjoy traveling and I am an avid reader.
-My hobbies include [writing](/writing.html), music, photography, and painting.
-I'm working on adding some of my creative output to this site, stay tuned!

 Here are my contacts and social accounts:

 * <fa:envelope> [x](social:email)